discoverygarden/create-pr/README.md

 ### Inputs

-- `repo`: Repository name with owner, defaults to current.
+- `repo`: Repository name with owner.
+Defaults to current repository or its parent if it's a fork.
-- `head`: Head branch to merge, deafults to current branch.
+- `head`: Head branch to merge.
+Defaults to the current branch.
+If creating a pull request against a parent repo prefix the branch name with `${{ owner }}:`
 - `base`: Base branch to merge into.
+Defaults to the default branch the of the current repos or it's parent if it is a fork.

 - `automerge`: True if the pull request should be mergd automatically, default to `true`.
 - `token`: GitHub access token.